Riding the Trend or Protecting Profits | Exxon Mobil Corporation (XOM)

 Sponsored

-The average price from analysts is $106.67, which is $9.24 above the current price.
 XOM currently public float of 4.16B and currently shorts hold a 0.87% ratio of that float.
-Today, the average trading volume of XOM was 25.85M shares.
+Today, the average trading volume of XOM was 25.20M shares.

 XOM’s Market Performance